nestauk/ds-cookiecutter/{{ cookiecutter.repo_name }}/.github/pull_request_template.md

   - [ ] Major functions have docstrings
   - [ ] Appropriate information has been added to `README`s
 - [ ] I have explained the feature in this PR or (better) in `output/reports/`
+- [ ] I have requested a code review